-A buyer's agents can assist you in purchasing a property.
-They offer a number of services ranging from acquiring property searches, appraising, dealing with vendor agents, negotiating a sale price, bidding at auction, arranging property inspection reports and general property advisory.
+A real estate agent can also assist you in purchasing a property.
+Real estate agents who act for the buyer of land, also known as a 'buyer's agent', can offer a number of services ranging from acquiring property searches, appraising, dealing with vendor agents, negotiating a sale price, bidding at auction, arranging property inspection reports and general property advisory.
 You can decide what level of service you require from your buyer's agent.

-A buyer's agent is required to hold a licence or have a Certificate of Registration and work under the direction of a licensed agent.
+A buyer's agent is required to hold a real estate agents licence or have a Certificate of Registration and work under the direction of a licensed real estate agent.
 You can do a licence check online or call 13 32 20.

 Benefits of using a buyer's agent

 Find, assess and shortlist properties meeting your search criteria

 research properties to determine a fair price

 inspect a property